EventStore/eventstore.org/docs/server/3.8.0/scavenging.md

 version: "3.8.0"
 ---

-When you delete events or streams in Event Store, they aren't removed immediately.
+When you delete events or streams in Event Store, they aren’t removed immediately.
 In order for these events to be permanently deleted you will need to run a scavenge on your database.

 Simply put, a scavenge reclaims disk space by rewriting your database chunks minus the events that should be deleted, and then deleting the old chunks.
 Once a scavenge has been run, any deleted events cannot be recovered.